 Right out of the gate, the Sand Gnats found success on the field.
-Not only did they win the Sally League title in that first season, but they had the fortune of hosting a (likely) future hall-of-famer at Grayson Stadium.
-In Adrian Beltre’s first professional season, he spent half the year in Savannah.
+Not only did they win the Sally League title in that first season, but they had the fortune of hosting a (likely) future Hall of Famer at Grayson Stadium.
+In Adrián Beltré’s first professional season, he spent half the year in Savannah.
+That first season was also the debut of future Cy Young winner Éric Gagné.
 However, the Dodgers affiliation was short and sweet–lasting only two seasons.
-By 1998, the Dodgers had managed to have two Class-A Advanced affiliates (Vero Beach and San Bernardino) and the Gnats were swatted away.
-[MLG Note: this kind of thing simply doesn’t happen anymore, but in those days, MLB teams would sometimes even have two teams in the same league, let alone the same level.]
+By 1998, the Dodgers had managed to arrange two Class-A Advanced affiliates (Vero Beach and San Bernardino) instead of the typical setup with one team each at High A and Low A. Savannah was left in the dust.

-Savannah then linked up with the Texas Rangers, and this partnership lasted a solid five years.
-This period saw a handful of future all-stars don the Gnats cap, including CJ Wilson, Hank Blalock, and Edwin Encarnacion.
-In 2002, the team was featured in an episode of Da Ali G Show, with the character Borat visiting Grayson Stadium–an event that included Borat singing a protracted version of the Kazakhstan national anthem as well as crashing the the Sand Gnats’ locker room.
-It is a video worth watching.
+The Sand Gnats latched onto the Texas Rangers, and this partnership lasted a solid five years.
+This period saw a handful of future All-Stars don the Gnats cap, including Carlos Peña, C.J.
+Wilson, Hank Blalock, and Edwin Encarnacion.
+In 2002, the team was featured in an episode of Da Ali G Show, with the famous character Borat visiting Grayson Stadium.
+This event included Borat singing a protracted version of the faux-Kazakhstan national anthem as well as priceless footage of him hanging around the Sand Gnats’ locker room and goading players into wrestling matches.
+It is a video well worth watching.

-Following the Borat year, Savannah inked a PDC with the Montreal Expos.
-This affiliation carried through for four years, so that by the end of it the Expos had moved to Washington, created an incidental Nat/Gnat affiliation.
+Following the Borat year, Savannah inked a PDC with the Montréal Expos.
+This affiliation carried through for four years, so that by the end of it the Expos had moved to Washington, creating an incidental Nat/Gnat affiliation.
 Notable players who suited up for the Sand Gnats during the Expos/Nationals era include Ryan Zimmerman, Ian Desmond, Marco Estrada, and should-have-been-perfect-gamer Armando Galarraga.
-Also during this era, the team’s on-field mascot was changed from Gnic the sleek-and-buff gnat to Gnate, the friendlier and chunky gnat.